James Skene: Life

-The second son of George Skene (1736–1776) of Rubislaw, Aberdeen and his wife Jane (Jean) Moir of Stoneywood, he was born at Rubislaw, Aberdeen on 7 March 1775.
+The second son of George Skene (1736–1776) of Rubislaw, Aberdeen, and his wife Jane (Jean) Moir of Stoneywood, he was born at Rubislaw on 7 March 1775.
 In 1783 Jane, George Skene’s widow, moved to Edinburgh for the education of her seven children.

 James Skene attended Edinburgh high school.
 An elder brother died in 1791, and James became heir of Rubislaw.
 At 21 he went to Germany as a student, and, returning to Edinburgh, was admitted to the Scottish bar as an advocate in 1797.
 His friendship with Sir Walter Scott was built on his knowledge of German literature.
 In 1797 Skene became cornet of the Edinburgh Light Horse, the regiment largely organised by Scott, who was himself its quartermaster, secretary, and paymaster.

 In 1802 Skene revisited the continent of Europe, for a time in company with George Bellas Greenough; and he became a member of the Geological Society.
 Returning to Edinburgh in 1816, he joined literary and scientific societies.
 On his return he lived with his brother Andrew Skene at 22 Duke Street (renamed and renumbered in the 20th century and now Dublin Street) in the Second New Town.

 In 1817 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir George Steuart Mackenzie, Thomas Charles Hope, and Sir David Brewster.
 From 1820 to 1834 he was the Curator of its library and museum.
 He was active in the Scottish Society of Antiquaries.
 He was secretary to the Institution for the Encouragement of the Fine Arts in Scotland.

 By 1820 he left his brother's house and obtained a house at 126 Princes Street facing Edinburgh Castle.
 By this stage he was also actively practising as an advocate.
 By 1830 he was living in a magnificent house at 46 Moray Place on the Moray Estate in west Edinburgh.

 For the health of his family, Skene went to Greece in 1838, staying for several years near Athens, in a villa built to his own design.
 Returning in 1844, he lived first at Leamington Spa and then at Frewen Hall, Oxford, where he died on 27 November 1864.